cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

-password VARCHAR (50) NOT NULL, name VARCHAR (50)  NOT NULL, office_location VARCHAR (50) NOT NULL, latitude double precision NOT NULL, longitude double precision NOT NULL, slack_name VARCHAR (50) NOT NULL, work_email VARCHAR (355) UNIQUE NOT NULL, business_title VARCHAR (50)  NOT NULL)
+password VARCHAR (50) NOT NULL, name VARCHAR (50)  NOT NULL, office_location VARCHAR (50) NOT NULL, lat double precision NOT NULL, lng double precision NOT NULL, slack_name VARCHAR (50) NOT NULL, work_email VARCHAR (355) UNIQUE NOT NULL, business_title VARCHAR (50)  NOT NULL)